S

 Sandhill Crane Nests

 However, we don’t know much about why different birds choose different sites.
 We also don’t know if males or females choose the site.
-With that said, we do know that a crane may re-use a nesting site with a new mate if their old mate dies.
+With that said, we do know that a crane may reuse a nesting site with a new mate if their old mate dies.

 The nests are built from vegetation, including sedges, cattails, bulrushes, and grasses.
 Early in the season, they use mostly dried plant materials.
 However, some birds add green materials as the season progresses to repair the nest.
 Using these larger materials, the birds will make a bowl-like nest, which they then line with smaller stems and leaves.
 Both mates build the nest, though the female arranges the materials carefully.
+In comparison, most males just make a mound.

 Sandhill Crane Scientific Name

-The Sandhill Crane belongs to the genus of large birds calls Antigone.
+The Sandhill Crane belongs to the genus of large birds called Antigone.
 This genus comprises four different species, which are all larger cranes.
 This genus spans the world, with species as far as China and Australia.

 Sandhill Crane Size, Appearance, & Behavior

-Overall, the adult Sandhill Cranes are grey.
+Overall, the adult Sandhill Cranes are gray.
 However, they are usually stained with mud due to their tendency to stay near water, so they often look ochre.
 Usually, males weigh around 10 pounds, while females weigh closer to 9 pounds.
 However, certain birds can range from 6 pounds to 15 pounds.

 Their bills are very dark, long, and pointy.
 They look, for lack of a better description, like cranes.
 In flight, you’ll notice their long, black legs trailing behind their body.